xinabox/pxt-SW01-beta/README.md

 This library provides functions that give you access to these variables, as well some measures that can be derived from them:
 * dewpoint
+* pressure altitude
-* altitude
+* density altitude
+* cloud base

 There are 3 other functions:
 * power on/off
-* set I2C address
+* set  address

 ## ~ hint

-By default the SW01 power is ON, and the I2C address is set correctly (to 0x76).
+By default the SW01 power is On, and the address is set correctly (to Off).
-You do NOT need to power on the SW01 or set the I2C address to use it
+You do NOT need to power on the SW01 or set the address to use it

 ## ~